-This year, walkers all over Australia will be participating in Walk4BrainCancer, in their own backyard!
-Whether you’re pounding the treadmill at home, or doing laps around the block with your family and friends, you can still take part and raise vital funds for brain cancer research.
+This year, walkers all over Australia can Walk4BrainCancer, in their own time, and their own pace.
+Whether you’re pounding the treadmill at home, or doing laps around the block with your family and friends, you can raise vital funds for brain cancer research.

 Getting involved is easy!